Proficient Security Clearance Lawyers

-Approximately 4.3 million jobs require a security clearance and more than 1 million investigations and re-investigations are conducted each year.
-Individuals applying for a security clearances, however, are often denied clearances due to issues related to: Finances, Alcohol or substance abuse, Criminal charges, Sexual conduct, Mental health, Foreign influence, Misuse of technology, Conflict of interest and or Security violations.
+Approximately 4.3 million jobs require security clearance and more than 1 million investigations and re-investigations are conducted each year.
+Individuals applying for security clearances, however, are often denied clearances due to issues related to: Finances, Alcohol or substance abuse, Criminal charges, Sexual conduct, Mental health, Foreign influence, Misuse of technology, Conflict of interest, and/or Security violations.

 Moreover, as explained above, security clearance applicants must be thoroughly investigated and favorably adjudicated.
 In addition, it is important to keep in mind that individuals that hold security clearances will be re-investigated on a regular basis.
 It is therefore essential to retain the proper clearance in order to continue working in a sensitive position as the revocation of a security clearance will often lead to the loss of the individual’s job.